 The objectives of the SURPASS-TNBC project are: 1) to validate biomarkers allowing before treatment to identify patients that will not benefit from the treatment, 2) discover and validate alternative targets to be evaluated in resistant TNBC patients.

-The novelty, originality and feasibility of the program reside in i) its access to unique TNBC cohorts and already generated data sets with clinical information (WP1); ii) the integration of innovative methodologies (scRNAseq, advanced spatial and computational biology) to identify biomarkers and resistance mechanism in IT treated TNBC patients (WP2) and discover innate immune surveillance mechanisms at precancer stage that are overridden in BC (WP3); iii) the validation strategy for companion biomarker and novel targets, encompassing impact on clinical outcome and in vivo/in vitro biological exploration (WP4), iv) the development of therapeutic antibodies against the validated targets (WP5), and v) the involvement of clinicians and patients to validate the unmet medical need and to facilitate transfer to care and acceptability of knowledge (WP6).
+The novelty, originality and feasibility of the program reside in i) its access to unique TNBC cohorts and already generated datasets with clinical information (WP1); ii) the integration of innovative methodologies (scRNAseq, advanced spatial and computational biology) to identify biomarkers and resistance mechanism in IT treated TNBC patients (WP2) and discover innate immune surveillance mechanisms (WP3); iii) the validation strategy for companion biomarker and novel targets (WP4), iv) the development of therapeutic antibodies against a validated target (WP5), and v) the involvement of clinicians and patients to validate the unmet medical need and to facilitate transfer to care (WP6).

-Its ambitious objectives rely on multidisciplinary and inter-sectorial collaborations involving KOL partners recognized for their advanced expertise in TNBC clinical management (CLB, Bordet), immuno-oncology (CLB, Bordet, Ose), computational biology and clinical bioinformatics (UT, Karolinska, Bordet), drug development (Ose) and patients and lay public interactions (Cancer Patients Europe).
+Its ambitious objectives rely on multidisciplinary and inter-sectorial collaborations involving KOL partners recognized for their advanced expertise in TNBC clinical management (CLB, Bordet), immuno-oncology (CLB, Bordet, Ose), computational biology and clinical bioinformatics (U Tubingen, Karolinska, Bordet), drug development (Ose) and patients and lay public interactions (Cancer Patients Europe).